Create or review a role

 Use your role analysis to develop your role description.

-Your role description should be no longer than 2 pages.
-It should be clear and concise, and provide candidates with realistic information about the work, team environment, benefits, and challenges.
+Your role description should be clear, concise, and provide candidates with realistic information about the work, team environment, benefits, and challenges.
 If the role description is too different from the real job, you’ll quickly lose your recruit and have to start all over again.

 Your role description must include: